ctrueden/ctrueden.github.io/_pages/dungeonopoly.md

 #### Bard abilities

 At level 1, the bard begins play the "**Bardic Music**" ability.
-The bard may activate this ability whenever a character (including the bard herself) owes rent with the bard present on that rental property.
+The bard may activate this ability whenever a character—including the bard herself—owes rent with the bard present on that rental property.
 The bard performs a melody which alters details of the transaction.
 She begins play with one melody, chosen from the following list:

 *   "**Inspire Courage**" - The bank pays half the rent owed on behalf of the character.
 *   "**Cutting Words**" - After rent is paid, the property owner takes damage.